Ninja-Squad/ninja-squad.github.com/_posts/2016-01-08-new-angular-2-chapter-for-new-year.md

 That’s not the final release yet, but it will be there soon.

 And we have been hard at work on [our ebook](https://books.ninja-squad.com/angular2).
-**In fact, we'll release a first version of our ebook in a few days**.
+**In fact, we will release a first version of our ebook in a few days**.

 Like the framework, we are going to release a first version of the ebook (in English and in French) with all